Bugesera International Airport: Construction, 2017-present

-In August 2017, construction began with a doubling of projected cost at US$828 million.
-Mota-Engil, through its subsidiary Mota-Engil Africa, was the main contractor and to provide 75 percent of the funding.
+In August 2017, construction began with a doubling of the projected cost to US$828 million.
+Mota-Engil, through its subsidiary Mota-Engil Africa, was the main contractor and is to provide 75 percent of the funding.
 Rwandan company Aviation Travel and Logistics (ATL) was providing the remaining 25 percent of the funding and to provide ground handling services at the airport.
 Completion of the first phase was expected in 2019.

-In April 2019, construction was halted to pave way for a redesign.
+In April 2019, construction was halted to make way for a redesign.

 In December 2019, Qatar Airways agreed to continue the project, with a much larger airport being planned, at a construction budget of US$1.31 billion.
-As of April 2019, the new airport would be able to handle one million passengers and 150 million tonnes of cargo annually during its first phase.
+The new airport would be able to handle one million passengers and 150,000 tonnes of cargo annually during its first phase.
 Bugesera International Airport would have a 30,000-square-metre passenger terminal with 22 check-in counters, ten gates, and six passenger boarding bridges.
 In December 2019, Qatar Airways agreed to take a 60 percent stake in the airport.
-As per the Rwanda Development Board, the first phase of 5 years construction would provide facilities for seven million passengers a year.
+As per the Rwanda Development Board, the first phase of construction would provide facilities for seven million passengers a year.
 The second phase, expected to be completed by 2032, would increase the capacity to 14 million passengers a year.